What is Asperger’s Syndrome?

 Aspergers is not a form of mental illness.
 It is neurological; a difference in the hard-wiring and structure of the brain, and has nothing to do with the mind (mental, psychological).
 Basically, most people think it’s a software issue when it’s simply different hardware.

 Society prefers to see Aspergers as a mental illness.
 The neurotypicals in it fail to see how immensely anti-social they are towards Aspies.
-They only think about their own comfort.
+It’s human nature for everyone to only think about their own comfort.
 They lack empathy and are mind-blind towards Aspies.
 If this wasn’t so, they’d realize the pain and suffering Aspies are constantly forced to endure.

 Such misconstrued perceptions fit in with the manipulative desire to ‘fix’ Aspie children and reject Aspie adults.
 Society’s power (from its division of financial strength) enables this delusion rather than removing it.